dinal24/Chat-Panel/README.md

 ```
 Response should be an application/json with {"reply" : "Reply text"}

-For style changes tweek with style.css and for functionality app.js
+For style changes tweek with style.css and for functionality app.js.
+For usage see sample/index.html.